 Because here’s how it is: the early 2000s can in many ways be described as 90s fashion but worse.
 The crop tops even shorter, the waist even lower and the miniskirts even shorter.
 I call the late 90s/early 00s fashion for Barbie fashion as it was pretty much was it was about.
 Pink, short skirts, short tops, fishnet, fur clothes, oval shaped sunnies, plastic clothes and overall quite the plastic feeling.
 But more about that next week, I’ll drag the whole decade then (definitely going for objectivity here, lol).

 As for now though, my 90s heart is grateful for the revival of the 1960s fashion (though 1960s did it better).
 Love to see different styles being clashed and mixed.
 Because when it comes down to it, that’s where the 90s lands.
 The elegant business women meeting the street style fashion going schoolgirl vibe and a touch of grunge.
 Above all though: attitude.
 Attitude as in women ending the 20th century with work, independence and major improvements within the fight for equality.
-More attitude as in fabrics being used in new ways, or being invented to begin with, like leather, denim and plastic.
+More attitude as in fabrics being used in new ways, like leather, denim and plastic.
 Attitude as in personality, individualism and creativity being defining.
 Also, attitude as in defying the societal norms of dressing like everyone else, in relation to the homogenous fashion in the beginning of the 20th century.
 Less refined, but more defined.